 It used to be that Google AdPlanner was unbeatable for comparing audience size and dimension.
 That’s been folded into AdWords as the Campaign Planner and now limited to media sites, but still useful for finding size and quality of audience for partner and media sites and don’t forget about the related Google Placement Targeting Tool useful for remarketing and research.

 Today, my ‘go to’ tool for benchmarking is Similar Web, a freemium tool launched in 2013 and offering free stats on all sites including referrers.
 Here’s how Smart Insights looks:

 Chris Soames has a another post here on the main sites for competitor benchmarking.
 You will probably have to fall back on Alexa or Compete today which don’t tend to give realistic estimates outside of the US.
 I have also have an in-depth post recommending many other online competitor benchmarking tools.

 6. Off-page backlink analysis for SEO

-We also have a comparison of the 6 best backlink analysis tools.
+Lots of tools in this category, see our comparison of 6 best backlink analysis tools.

-Hubspots Site, now Marketing Grader is often mentioned as a useful tool by people on courses.
+Hubspots Site, now Marketing Grader for reviewing on-page for SEO is often mentioned as a useful tool by people on courses.

 - 8. Understanding overall online marketing effectiveness